About David Killick

-Killick, David (2016).
-Iron smelting technology in the Middle Senegal Valley, ca. 550 BCE-1500 CE.
-In The Search for Takrur: Archaeological Excavations and Survey along the Middle Senegal River Valley, edited by Roderick J. McIntosh, Susan Keech McIntosh and Hamady Bocoum, Chapter 7.
+Fenn, Thomas and David Killick (2016).
+Copper Alloys.
+In The Search for Takrur: Archaeological Excavations and Survey in the Middle Senegal Valley, edited by Roderick J. McIntosh, Susan Keech McIntosh and Hamady Bocoum, Chapter 8.
 New Haven: Yale University Press, in press.

 Santarelli, Brunella, David Killick and Sheila Goff (2015).
 Technological behavior in the Southwest: Pueblo I lead glaze paints from the Upper San Juan region.
 Materials Research Society Symposium Online Proceedings vol. 1656:1-11. http://dx.doi.org/10.1557/opl.2014.813